mihafil/academic/_pages/patents.md

 During my work at the Moscow State University in collaboration with Prof. Sergei Vinogradov (University of Pennsylvania), we developed a new type molecular probes which enable fluorescence imaging of metal ions in vivo.
 This class of compounds is currently under active development internationally in several research labs.

-"3.
-Method of Reduction of Unsaturated Ketones into Saturated Ketones."
+**3. Method of Reduction of Unsaturated Ketones into Saturated Ketones.**

 RU 2 293 720 C1, 2007